 Neurohospitalist Medicine

-The Penn Neurohospitalist Fellowship program intends to train future leaders in academic inpatient neurology.
-The program will immerse trainees in a diverse clinical, research, and educational environment to launch the next phase of their career.
+The Penn Neurohospitalist Fellowship program trains future leaders in academic inpatient neurology.
+The program immerses trainees in a diverse clinical, research, and educational environment to launch the next phase of their career.
 Aims include honing diagnostic reasoning related to acute diseases affecting both the peripheral and central nervous system, developing managerial skills with interdisciplinary teams, refining teaching skills, and exploring quality improvement in the inpatient service line.
-Fellows will engage in intensive mentorship with faculty within the neurohospitalist division and neurology department more broadly for feedback on clinical work, academic interests, and career goals.
+Fellows engage in intensive mentorship with faculty within the Neurohospitalist Division and Neurology Department more broadly for feedback on clinical work, academic interests, and career goals.

 Curriculum

-The curriculum will be tailored to each fellow's interests with clinical and research electives, with opportunities including epilepsy, neuromuscular medicine, neuroimmunology, palliative care, or neurointerventional radiology.
-Universally, the year will include escalating responsibilities beginning with joining neurohospitalist attendings on service and graduating to attending independently by the end of the year.
+The curriculum is tailored to each fellow's interests with clinical and research electives, with opportunities including epilepsy, neuromuscular medicine, neuroimmunology, palliative care, or neurointerventional radiology.
+Universally, the year includes escalating responsibilities beginning with joining Neurohospitalist attendings on service and graduating to attending independently by the end of the year.
 Service time is primarily on the HUP Ward and Neurology Consult services with supplemental educational experiences with neurovascular and neurocritical care services at HUP, as well as neurohospitalist services at Penn Presbyterian Hospital and Virtua Our Lady of Lourdes.

 The year will be broken up into one and two week blocks and include roughly: